eSentire/grape/samples/demo02/README.md

    $ ./etl.py raw.csv raw_table > raw.sql
 ```

+It is very useful for translating generic CSV data to SQL.

 ### SQL Query
 The SQL query used for the time series graph looks like this:
 ```sql